 Music Education

-The School of Music is committed to providing a quality music education program that prepares pre-service music teachers to become highly qualified professionals.
-At the University of Delaware School of Music, you can earn your Bachelor of Music (B.M.) in Music Education or Master of Music (M.M.) in Music Education.
+The School of Music is committed to providing a high-quality music education program that prepares pre-service music teachers to become highly qualified professionals.
+At the University of Delaware School of Music, students can pursue a Bachelor of Music (B.M.) in Music Education, a combined 4+1 Bachelor of Music in Music Education (B.M.) /Master of Music (M.M.) with a concentration in Music Teaching, or a stand-alone Master of Music (M.M.) with a concentration in Music Teaching.

 Students who graduate from UD in Music Education have a 100% job placement rate in schools!